i2amroy/Sampling/README.md

  While the program can handle multi-line blocks; it will currently break if given a file with multiple blocks per line.

- Image data taken from naturalearthdata.com/downloads/
+ Example image data taken from the repository at naturalearthdata.com/downloads/